 The VPN services highlighted here are tailored to the need to stay secure and on the right side of the law while in Dubai and other regions of the UAE.
+These few are considered the best VPNs for UAE & Dubai on Reddit, Quora and many other forums at the time of writing this article.
 Consider using one of them before browsing in the region.
 You can read more about them below.

 Content Filtering in UAE & Dubai

 Do not get the idea that there are harsh filtering policies in every area as there are specific things that government regulatory bodies are concerned with.
 Some of these are:

 - Content that offends/defames persons

 - Religious content that can be considered either controversial or offensive

 - Discriminatory content (especially that which promotes hate)